kalisio/kdk/docs/api/map/globe-mixins.md

 * **registerCesiumConstructor(constructor)** registers a Cesium constructor function for a given type of layer
 * **center(longitude, latitude, altitude, heading, pitch, roll, options)** centers the globe view to visualize a given point at a given altitude with and orientation (default is pointing ground vertically [0, 0, -90]), some options like an animation `duration` can also be added
+  * an animation `duration` in seconds to perform the changes,
+  * `offset` provided relative to the base frame
+    * `{ x, y, z }` as an additional translation,
+    * `{ heading, pitch, roll }` as an additional rotation,
+* **trackEntity (entityId, options)/untrackEntity()** set or unset the entity that the camera is currently tracking with the following options:
+  * `orientation` as `true` to enable camera auto orientation otherwise only the position is tracked,
+  * `distance` as the horizontal distance from entity when orientation is tracked,
+  * `heighAbove` as the vertical distance from entity when orientation is tracked,
+  * `headingOffset` as the heading offset angle in degrees when orientation is tracked,
+  * `pitchOffset` as the pitch offset angle in degrees when orientation is tracked,
 * **getCenter()** get the current globe view center as `longitude`, `latitude` and `altitude` (note that the projected position on the ground is the one of the camera, it only matches the 2D version with orientation [0, 0, -90])
 * **getCamera()** get the current globe view camera settings as `longitude`, `latitude` and `altitude` for position and `heading`, `pitch` and `roll` for orientation
 * **getBounds()** get the current map view bounds as `[ [south, west], [north, east] ]`